-66. Grab a seat at a Gophers basketball game at the University of Minnesota.
+66. Grab a bench at a Gophers basketball game at the University of Minnesota.

-68. Take the whole family for "kids eat free" day (Sunday) at popular local restaurant D'Amico & Sons or Mozza Mia (parents may need to purchase entrees).
+68. Take the whole family for "kids eat free" day (Sunday) at popular local restaurants D'Amico & Sons or Mozza Mia (parents may need to purchase entrees).

 70. Known as the “Best of the Midwest,” check out the Minneapolis St. Paul International Film Festival.

-71. Bike or run around Lake Calhoun on a sunny weekend afternoon.
+71. Bike or run around Lake Harriet or Lake Calhoun on a sunny weekend afternoon.

-72. Enjoy outdoor baseball in the best sports venue in the nation: Target Field.
+72. Enjoy outdoor baseball in one of the best ballparks in the nation: Target Field.

-73. Take a lengthy bike ride with a bunch of friends down the Mississippi along the Grand Rounds Scenic Byway.
+73. Take a lengthy bike ride with a bunch of friends along the Grand Rounds National Scenic Byway.

-75. Celebrate spring, St. Patty's day or not, with friends over appetizers and drinks at Kieran's Irish Pub.
+75. Celebrate spring, St. Patty's day or not, with friends over appetizers and a pint at Kieran's Irish Pub.

-77. Peruse the artists' galleries and little shops at the Northrup King building in Minneapolis.
+77. Peruse the artists' galleries and studios at the Northrup King building in Minneapolis.

-78. Meet an artist and buy their work at Northeast Minneapolis's Art-a-Whirl weekend.
+78. Meet an artist and buy his or her work at Northeast Minneapolis's Art-a-Whirl weekend.

 80. Make the pilgrimage and find a treasure at the quaint Bryn Mawr neighborhood's annual Festival of Garage Sales.